mager19/tailwindBase/README.md

+# New Updates 2020

+### 18 January

+-   Updating Plugins
+-   Add Mixin
+-   to use them from PostCSS Mixins, through the mixin:
+    Without parameters : `@mixin section-padding;`
+    With parameters : `@mixin section-padding 90px, 120px;`

 # New Updates 2019

 ### 12 December

 -   Updating Plugins
 -   Sort out main functions in function.php file
 -   404 page (created fields in 'option')